ruffrey/nurtrace/potential/why-better.md

 #### Parallelizable design by nature

-Copy the network, train it on some data on each copy, capture the diff, then merge it back to master at a given point.
+We can copy the network, train it on some data on each copy, capture the diff, then merge it back to the master network at a given point.
+The network structure is supposed to change over time.
+Unlike things like LSTMs, this is explicitly designed to expand and contract in size over time.

 #### Able to be distributed